jamesrep/jarm/README.md

 # JARMxy (a fork of jarm)

 James 2021-07-21 - Forked this project to fix a small but annoying bug...
+James 2021-07-23 - Ok. changed it to multithreaded and added elasticsearch-connections

 Please read the initial [JARM blog post](https://engineering.salesforce.com/easily-identify-malicious-servers-on-the-internet-with-jarm-e095edac525a) for more information.